U.S. Supreme Court

 The U.S. Supreme Court on Friday agreed to consider what kind of evidence is needed to defeat a qualified immunity claim by government officials accused of engineering the retaliatory arrest of a new city council member who criticized the city manager.

-The Supreme Court accepted the case of 76-year-old Sylvia Gonzalez, who sued Castle Hill, Texas, officials after she was arrested for placing her citizen petition seeking the city manager’s ouster into her binder, according to SCOTUSblog and a press release from the Institute for Justice, a nonprofit public interest law firm.
+The Supreme Court accepted the case of 76-year-old Sylvia Gonzalez, who sued Castle Hills, Texas, officials after she was arrested for placing her citizen petition seeking the city manager’s ouster into her binder, according to SCOTUSblog and a press release from the Institute for Justice, a nonprofit public interest law firm.

 Gonzalez was accused of stealing the petition from the mayor and charged with tampering with a governmental record, she wrote in an article in USA Today.
 The district attorney dropped the charge.
 But Gonzalez resigned from her council seat.

 Gonzalez is represented by the Institute for Justice.
-One of the group’s attorneys, Anya Bidwell, said in the press release Castle Hill, Texas, officials should not be allowed to use criminal laws “to launder First Amendment violations and create backdoor censorship.”
+One of the group’s attorneys, Anya Bidwell, said in the press release Castle Hills, Texas, officials should not be allowed to use criminal laws “to launder First Amendment violations and create backdoor censorship.”

 Gonzalez’s lawsuit alleged that her arrest was retaliation for activity that is protected by the First Amendment.
 The 5th U.S. Circuit Court of Appeals at New Orleans tossed the suit, holding that the mayor and police chief were protected by qualified immunity because there was probable cause for the arrest.